http4s/http4s-jdk-http-client/docs/src/main/mdoc/index.md

 For more details on the http4s-client, please see the [core client documentation][http4s-client].

-## WebSocket client
+## Websocket client

-This package also contains a functional WebSocket client.
+This package also contains a functional websocket client.
 Please note that the API may change in the future.

 ### Creation

-A `WebSocketClient` is created using an `HttpClient` as above.
+A `WSClient` is created
+using an `HttpClient` as above.
 It is encouraged to use the same `HttpClient` to construct a `Client[F]` and a `WSClient[F]`.